callmefao/DemoCrawlData/README.md

 # Demo Crawl Data

-Extracted rental listings from the website [nhatrocantho.top](https://nhatrocantho.top/), collecting key details such as the title, price, area, phone number, and detail page link.
+Extracted rental listings from a website about Can Tho Motel, collecting key details such as the title, price, area, phone number, and detail page link.

 Standardized data formats for consistency.